AndriyLin/CheckViaSP/spcheckdraft.md

 ### *t*: cooperate()

-// ### is followed by a function name, the following is to prove the assertions in this function. t means mutator thread, C means collector thread.
+"###" is followed by a function name, the following is to prove the assertions in this function. t means mutator thread, C means collector thread.

+While invariants check against all relies, functions on mutator thread only check agains the relies of mutator thread.
+Similar for collector thread.

+"after 1" is to locate the assertion.
+1 is the line number written in .tex file.

+In parenthesis are the variables used in the assertion. (therefore only need to check the rely/guarantees that change those variables)

 ##### after 1 (tmp, phaseC, phase[t])

-// ##### is followed by an assertion's location.
-In the parenthesis are the variables used in the assertion. (thus only need to check the rely/guarantees that change those variables)

 *	(3)

-		H&P:	{phaseC = phase[t] = tmp = X}
+		H&P:	phaseC = phase[t] = tmp = X
 		C:		phaseC = X + 1

 		sp = {phaseC = phase[t] + 1 = tmp + 1}

-		sp => H, success
+	sp => H? success

 *	(4) change phase[t'] (another thread), independent
 *	(11)(12)(13)(14) change o.f, independent